 News and Updates

-Current Known Issue: With the current version of the ADK (1903) and MDT (8456) after sysprep is run and the device attempts to boot into WinPE to capture from the local disk, it boot loops and then fails.
-Booting from a LiteTouchPE_x64.iso solves this issue and the image will capture.
+Current Known Issue: With the current version of the ADK and WinPE (2004) and MDT (8456) after sysprep is run and the VM attempts to boot into WinPE to capture from the local disk, it boot loops and then turns off the VM.
+Booting from the LiteTouchPE_x64.iso bypasses this issue and the image will capture.

 Lifecycle Support Notes from Microsoft: The Windows 10 Enterprise and Education 1709 support window has been extended six months to October 13th 2020 due to the COVID-19 pandemic.